openconfig/gnsi/pathz/authorization-README.md

 methodology (READ/WRITE).
 The result of an Authorization evaluation is an Action (PERMIT/DENY), policy version, and rule identifier.

-A Best, or most specific, match is that which has the longest match to the requested path and prefers in order:
+Among all matching policies, the best, or most specific match, is determined from the following rules in order:

+1. A longer matching path is preferred over a shorter one.
 1. Definite keys over wildcards keys.
 A rule with more definite keys is preferred over one with fewer.
-2. User over group.
+1. User over group.
 A rule that matches with the user is preferred over one with matches with a group a user belongs to.
-3. Deny over permit.
+1. Deny over permit.
 If all above are equal, prefer the rule with DENY action.

 Match rules permit a match against: